azureossd/azureossd.github.io/_posts/2022-05-23-Editing-Response-Headers-on-Linux-App-Service.md

 > **NOTE**: `web.config` files would **NOT** work in any of these scenarios since this is specific to IIS.
 Additionally, Apache and NGINX are **only** available on PHP Blessed Images and not available in any other images.

 ## Custom Docker Images
-If you'd rather have more control over how to set up a Web Server to change response headers, rather than programatically, or through an additioanl service in front like App Gateway, another recommendation would be to bring your own Custom Docker Image.
+If you'd rather have more control over how to set up a Web Server to change response headers, rather than programatically, or through an additional service in front like App Gateway, another recommendation would be to bring your own Custom Docker Image.

 You have more of a choice on which Web Server to use and additional configuration through this.

+# Application Gateway
+If one is not able to do a "programmatic" or code-related configuration approach, then it's possible to follow what's here - [Application Gateway - Rewrite HTTP headers and URL with Application Gateway](https://learn.microsoft.com/en-us/azure/application-gateway/rewrite-http-headers-url).

+This applies to _both_ request and response headers.
+See the above link for more information.